Writing Plans in Philippine Setting

 So here goes.
 This year, I’m going to:

-- Reread the books on my bookshelf (specifically all the historicals, most especially the classics).
+- Reread the Filipiniana books on my bookshelf (All the historical novels).

-- Teach Filipino crafts in Contemporary Arts for the Region.
+- Research and Access Filipino crafts in Contemporary Arts for the Region..

 Reading must feed my writing.